-Reporters Note
+2 Reporters Note

-The substance of Sections 718 ("Standards of Conduct and Liability"), 719 ("Conflict of Interest") and 722 ("Other Considerations of Directors") has been discussed extensively by the Committee.
+The substance of Sections 718 ("Standards of Conduct and Liability"), 719 ("Conflict of Interest"), 720 ("Limitations of Directors' Duties"), and 722 ("Other Considerations of Directors") have been discussed extensively by the Committee.
 Together these sections form the core of fiduciary duties in this entity.

 The approach taken to Sections 718 and 719 recognizes that (1) states take fundamentally different approaches to fiduciary duties within unincorporated organizations of the same kind; (2) there is variety among the states in their approach within corporate statutes; and (3) there is variety among the states in their approach in cooperative laws.
-The existing cooperative statutes appear to most closely follow corporate fiduciary duty formulations.
-The range of enactment dates of existing traditional cooperative statutes, however, makes it difficult to assess whether the lack of uniformity is a matter of current policy or a matter of lack of recent review.
+The existing cooperative statutes appear to follow corporate fiduciary duty formulations.
+The enactment dates of exiting traditional cooperative statutes, however, result in very little uniformity in either detail or language.

 The Minnesota Cooperatives Associations Act (a non-corporate cooperative act) cleaves closely to the corporate model.
 This draft act, too, establishes an unincorporated cooperative.
 Although an unincorporated entity, the board of directors function more analogously to the corporate board than the managers in a manager-managed LLC or general partners in a limited partnership (and, indeed, the flexibility of the LLC allows the operating agreement to establish a corporate-like board).
-Finally, the Committee considered the traditional operation of a cooperative, member expectation, and advice that the insurance industry was comfortable with the standards, liability and indemnification provided by the current formulation of the standards in existing cooperative law.
+Finally, the Committee considered the traditional operation of a cooperative, member expectation, and advice that the insurance industry was comfortable with the standards, liability and indemnification provided by the more corporate formulation.

 Unfortunately, the wide variety among the states makes uniformity difficult to achieve and creates adoption difficulty.
-For these reasons the Committee has adopted a "junction box" approach similar to the type adopted in META.
+For these reasons the Committee has adopted a "junction box" approach similar to META.
 These sections need a legislative note but that note has not yet been drafted pending further discussion on the approach taken.

 This approach makes the draft significantly shorter than including detailed provisions.
-Moreover, it allows the fiduciary duty of cooperatives to keep pace with statutory changes made in the law that applies to existing cooperatives.
+Moreover, it allows the fiduciary duty of cooperatives to keep pace with statutory changes made in corporation law.